popphp/docs/user_guide/kettle.rst

 After the application files and folders are copied over, you will be asked if you would like to configure a database.
 Follow those steps to configure a database and create the database configuration file.

+**A Note About Folder Structure**

+Once the script creates the starter files, you will see certain folders created based on the configuration options used.
+If you used no options, or just the ``--web`` option, it will create the files and folders for a basic web application:

+* app/config
+* app/src
+* app/src/Http
+* app/src/Http/Controller
+* app/view
+* public

+If you use the ``--cli`` option, it will create the files and folders for a basic console application:

+* app/config
+* app/src
+* app/src/Console
+* app/src/Console/Controller
+* script

+If you use both ``--web`` and ``--cli`` options, it will create both sets of files and folders:

+* app/config
+* app/src
+* app/src/Console
+* app/src/Console/Controller
+* app/src/Http
+* app/src/Http/Controller
+* app/view
+* public
+* script

+If you use all 3 options together, ``--web``, ``--api`` and ``--cli`, it will create both sets of files and folders, but it will break the ``Http`` namespace into 2 separate namespaces for the public-facing web application as well as the API web application:

+* app/config
+* app/src
+* app/src/Console
+* app/src/Console/Controller
+* app/src/Http
+* app/src/Http/Controller
+* app/src/Http/Api
+* app/src/Http/Api/Controller
+* app/src/Http/Web
+* app/src/Http/Web/Controller
+* app/view
+* public
+* script

+The idea here being to keep both access points of the web application separate.
+So, for example, if a user's browser requests ``http://localhost:8000/``, it would render an HTML page.
+And if an API request is sent to ``http://localhost:8000/api``, it would render a appropriate API response, like a set of JSON data.

 Database Management
 -------------------